polyglot-compiler/JLang/README.md

 Note that [Polyglot](https://github.com/polyglot-compiler/polyglot/) is also required, but is tracked as a git submodule and will be built automatically.

 Finally, build JLang by running `make` at the top level of the repository.
 By default this will build only a "bare-bones" JDK, which is enough to run the [unit tests](tests/isolated).
 Note that JLang is usually tested on OS X; see issue #55 for updates on whether the build system supports Linux.

+To run the test-suite you can execute the `make tests` at the top level of the repository.
+In order to run specific tests, the test Makefile can also be run from the `tests/isolated` directory; however, some environment variables may not be appropriately set depending upon your operating system.

 If you want to run unit tests from IntelliJ, run the `TestAll` class, using the top level of the repository as the working directory.